tamius-han/ultrawidify/README.md

 ## Known issues

-* Netflix autodetection not working in Chrome, wontfix
+* Netflix autodetection not working in Chrome, wontfix as issue is fundamentally unfixable.
+(Although a different kind of workaround could be put in place)
-* No UI (not even the extension popup) in Chrome, working on a fix

 ## Plans for the future